 Every day Wayne State University Law School trains the next generation of lawyers, advocates and leaders.
-Our flexible J.D. program, LL.M. program and a Master of Studies in Law for non-lawyers set Wayne Law apart as a community of advocates for justice committed to serving the public.
+Our flexible J.D. program, LL.M. program, and Minor and Law and Master of Studies in Law for non-lawyers set Wayne Law apart as a community of advocates for justice committed to serving the public.
 If you're looking to make an impact with your career, join us at Wayne Law.